TrinityCore/WowPacketParser/README.md

 * Compile WowPacketParser using Visual Studio 2019 (with .NET Core SDK 3.1) or .NET Core SDK 3.1 (Linux/OSX).
   Alternatively you can download compiled binaries from the links [below](#nightly-builds).
-* Edit `WowPacketParser.exe.config` to fit your needs.
+* Edit `WowPacketParser.dll.config` to fit your needs.
 * Drag one or more files (.pkt or .bin) to `WowPacketParser.exe`.
 * Command line usage: `WowPacketParser.exe [--ConfigFile path --Option1 value1 ...] filetoparse1 ...`